-Data / Analysis Wichita State currently serves close to 15,000 Headcount (HC) students at A detailed utilization assessment was prepared based upon conversations all locations.
-The population on the main campus is 9,748 FTE.
-The master with the course scheduler and the fall 2012 course schedule.
-The assessment plan program tests a future enrollment of 22,000 HC students at all locations revealed that classroom utilization peaks between 9:15 am and 12:10 pm, with ample opportunity for improved utilization among classrooms in based upon conversations with university leadership.
-This translates into 14,394 FTE students on the main campus.
-This figure excludes online the afternoon.
-Classroom use patterns reflect a lack of scheduling grid students.
-It is assumed that hybrid student FTE's spend 50% of their time on enforcement, with inconsistent start and end times for courses.
-The overall campus.
-The projections maintain current student to faculty, student to staff average weekly use for classrooms was 37.5 percent during the peak academic ratios, and current departmental proportions.
-The enrollment assumptions hours of 8:00 am to 5:30 pm.
-Thursday revealed the highest average daily use at 45.6 percent, while Friday had an average daily use of 13.7 percent. were developed in conjunction with the university's Office of Planning and Analysis.
+A detailed utilization assessment was prepared based upon conversations with the course scheduler and the fall 2012 course schedule.
+The assessment revealed that classroom utilization peaks between 9:15 am and 12:10 pm, with ample opportunity for improved utilization among classrooms in the afternoon.
+Classroom use patterns reflect a lack of scheduling grid enforcement, with inconsistent start and end times for courses.
+The overall average weekly use for classrooms was 37.5 percent during the peak academic hours of 8:00 am to 5:30 pm.
+Thursday revealed the highest average daily use at 45.6 percent, while Friday had an average daily use of 13.7 percent.
 An industry guideline of 65 percent is typically regarded as a use target.
-A right-sizing exercise was also prepared to examine the overall fit between PROGRAM ANALYSIS the courses delivered and the rooms available.
-The right-sizing exercise Utilization and space needs assessments were prepared as part of the highlights demand for smaller seminar rooms with between 0 to 20 seats. planning process.
-The utilization assessment examines how well instructional Conversations with the Registrar similarly identified the need for improved spaces are used today, while the space needs assessment determines how seminar rooms, along with a need for more classrooms that seat between 40 well the existing supply of space can accommodate the current and future and 50 students in a flat floor configuration.
-These findings can be used to inform future renovation and new construction strategies. student populations.
-Utilization Needs : Laboratory capacity summary 26.4% Utilization Rate ENROLLMENT ASSUMPTIONS UTILIZATION A utilization assessment was also prepared for teaching labs, which overall revealed sufficient levels of use.
+A right-sizing exercise was also prepared to examine the overall fit between the courses delivered and the rooms available.
+The right-sizing exercise highlights demand for smaller seminar rooms with between 0 to 20 seats.
+Conversations with the Registrar similarly identified the need for improved seminar rooms, along with a need for more classrooms that seat between 40 and 50 students in a flat floor configuration.
+These findings can be used to inform future renovation and new construction strategies.
+A utilization assessment was also prepared for teaching labs, which overall revealed sufficient levels of use.
 Utilization targets for labs are often lower, between 25 to 35 percent for wet teaching labs.
 The weekly average use rate for teaching labs between 8:00 am to 5:30 pm at Wichita State is 26.4 percent, and is within the target range.
 Utilization of individual rooms was also prepared as part of the assessment.
 Four out of 119 scheduled classrooms (3 percent) achieve the target utilization rate of 65 percent.
 Twenty-seven out of 71 scheduled labs (38 percent) achieve the target utilization rate of 35 percent.
 Classrooms and labs with low levels of utilization should be investigated to understand the reason for sub-optimal use rates, e.g. faculty preference, technology, furnishing, room configuration, location.
 QUANTIFIED SPACE NEEDS A space model based upon national higher education space guidelines generated the quantitative space needs for Wichita State, which translates into the overall master plan program.
 The accompanying table identifies the quantitative space needs to support both current and future student populations.
 The analysis identified a future deficit of approximately 56,000 asf for instructional spaces (classrooms and labs).
 Other future space deficits included office space (28,150 asf) and a small campus wide support space need (4,000 asf).
 The most significant space need to support the future student population relates to study space, in the amount of approximately 101,500 asf.
 The space needs assessment is provided as a benchmark that the university can address in more detailed facility studies as the master plan is implemented.